 Organised training is training and practice sessions are those that are sanctions (approved) by the Softball Australia.

 What do I do if I am involved in an accident?

-To submit a claim, complete a Personal Accident Claim Form and forward to the Gallagher Bassett Services.
-Details are available on the Claim Form and on the “How To Make A Claim” page of the Softball Australia insurance webpages.
+To submit a claim, complete a Personal Accident Claim Form and forward to the Fullerton Health Corporate Services.
+Details are available on the Claim Form and on the “How To Make A Claim” page of the Softball Australia insurance web pages.

 If you have any questions or require assistance, please phone V-Insurance Group on ph: +61 2 8599 8660 or 1300 945 547.

-A Claim Form should be completed, signed by your State association and submitted to Gallagher Bassett Services as soon as you become aware that you will be making a claim.
+A claim form should be completed, signed by your State Association and submitted to Fullerton Health Corporate Services as soon as you become aware that you will be making a claim.
 You do not have to wait until after you have completed treatment for your injury.
 Please note that any treatment rendered necessary due to injury must be completed within 12 calendar months from the date of such injury occurring for expenses to be covered.